 Before we examine the effect of diversification on portfolio risk, let’s first understand portfolio risk and return.

 For a discussion on portfolio risk and portfolio return, you must be clear about what is risk and what is return in the stock market.

 Risk is known as an inherent uncertainty and potential loss in an investment.
 Many risk factors can contribute to this uncertainty.
 They can include country risk, political risk, market risk, inflationary risk, etc. It is therefore important to conduct a proper risk analysis before investing.

 A return is a measure of the future performance of an investment.
 A positive return indicates a profit, while a negative return indicates a loss.

-To reduce the overall portfolio risk, an investor often holds a high-risk stock along with a low-risk stock when constructing a portfolio.
+To reduce the overall portfolio risk, an investor often holds a high-risk stock and a low-risk stock when constructing a portfolio.
 This process is also called diversification.
-Let’s take a closer look at how diversification reduces the risk of the portfolio.
+Let’s take a closer look at how diversification reduces the portfolio’s risk.

-Diversification involves including different assets like real estate, technology with varying rates of risk and returns within a portfolio.
+Diversification involves including different assets like real estate and technology with varying rates of risk and returns within a portfolio.
 A non-diversification risk is when the fate of an investor’s return is completely dependent on the performance of one sector.

 Firstly, let us examine the advantages and disadvantages of diversification.